 The national rate for injuries and illnesses is 3.2 cases per 100 full-time workers.
 Indiana’s rate is higher at 3.8 case per 100 full-time workers.

-Workers’ comp is an insurance program designed to provide medical, income, and rehabilitation benefits for employees who are injured on the job.
+Workers’ compensation is an insurance program designed to provide medical, income, and rehabilitation benefits for employees who are injured on the job.
 The focus is to help the employee heal from a workplace injury so that he or she can return to work.
-Workers’ comp will also pay death benefits to the dependents of a worker who is killed while on the job
+Workers’ compensation will also pay death benefits to the dependents of a worker who is killed while on the job.

 What Should I do if I am Injured at Work?

-In order to protect your right to receive workers’ comp, you must take certain steps if you are injured at work.
+In order to protect your right to receive workers’ compensation, you must take certain steps if you are injured at work.

 - Immediately notify your employer of the accident and/or injury.
 You have 30 days to file a report with your employer; however, it is best to report the accident and injury as soon as possible.
 If you fail to report the injury before the deadline, you lose your right to receive benefits.